-Below is an extract from the obituary of David Reid, son of Dr. David Reid R.N.,
+Below are extracts from the obituaries of David Reid, son of Surgeon David Reid R.N.,

 Mr. David Reid of Moorwatha, who died on Monday morning, was 85 years of age, and almost to the last hour of his life was in possession of the fullest mental and bodily vigour compatible with his advanced years.
 Taken suddenly ill about 2 o'çlock, he died at 3.
 Mr. Reid was one of the oldest colonist of New South Wales, and also one of the earliest settlers of the Border districts.

 Dr. Reid, his father, was surgeon in the Royal Navy, serving in the early part of the last century in the Bellerephon.
 At the close of the Peninsular War complaints had been made of the severe mortality on convict ships bound for 'Botany Bay.'
 At the instance of Governor Macquarie the Transport Board decided to select one of the best naval surgeons to take charge of the next batch of convicts, and Sir William Knighton, Physician of the Fleet, chose Dr. Reid, who accordingly came out in the Baring.
 The experiment proved successful, and Dr. Reid made several trips, coming out the third time in a vessel called The Providence, laden with female convicts.

 Dr. Reid, was then induced by the representations of Governor Macquarie to settle permanently in the colony, and in 1823 he brought out his family, including the subject of this memoir, then a child.
 Young David was sent to the King's School, Sydney, where he was the school- fellow of many men who have since attained celebrity.